BigBIueWhale/scan_holiday_commits/README.md

 # scan_holiday_commits
-Show Git commit history that occurred outside of work hours
+Command-line utility to show Git commit history that occurred outside of work hours.

+This utility doesn't run any git commands by itself, see Usage

 # Filter Conditions
 Only the commits that tick at least 1 of the following conditions will be outputted: